neurodata/ndviz/README.md

 **A note about Python**: NeuroDataViz does not currently support Python 3.x due to the lack of a mature, fast, and plug and play MySQL connector.
 We are constantly evaluating the Python 3 software landscape and hope to provide a Python 2 / Python 3 compatible version in the near future.
 In the meantime, we recommend Python 2.7.

+**A note about CORS**: As of v0.5, NeuroDataViz uses WebGL and requires CORS headers on any remote tileserver.
+For more information on CORS and configuring servers to allow remote loading of resources by adding the appropriate CORS headers, see https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS.

 ### Dependencies
 *Note:* We recommend running NeuroDataViz inside a python virtualized environment.
 See http://virtualenvwrapper.readthedocs.org/en/latest/install.html for more information on virtualized environments.
 Assuming you create an environment called ```ndv```, make sure to run ```workon ndv``` on your command line before installing the dependencies below.